mariasfiraiala/scs-work/unikraft-scs/unikraft-scs-wip.md

 What's very interesting is the fact that even though the `main()` is somehow succesfully called and executed (the `HelloWorld` message is printed), I still get a trap.

-This how it looks like:
+This is how it looks like:
 ```
 Powered by
 o.   .o       _ _               __ _